srcnert/rak-zephyr-app/README.md

 Please also take a look for detailed information: https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/api-guides/jtag-debugging/index.html

 Shortly, OPENOCD (https://github.com/xpack-dev-tools/openocd-xpack/releases) must be installed for your operating system.
-There is no installer for it and you just unzip it to appropriate location and please open '../.vscode/settings.json' file and set OPENOCD_PATH parameter.
+There is no installer for it and you just unzip it to appropriate location and please open '../.vscode/settings.json' file and set 'OPENOCD_PATH' parameter.

 If you are Mac OS user, you must go to Settings of your Mac and then Privacy&Security section.
-After that, run "openocd --version" command continuously and then click OPEN ANYWAY button on Privacy&Security section because some openocd files was blocked to protect your Mac.
+After that, run "openocd --version" command continuously and then click OPEN ANYWAY button on Privacy&Security section.
+The reason is that some openocd files was blocked by OS to protect your Mac.
 The aim is to give permision to all related openocd exes.

-If all steps are completed successfully, you must run following command and you must see that RAK3112 module is connected and server is running.
+If all steps are completed successfully, run following command and see that RAK3112 module is connected and openocd server is running.

 ```shell
 openocd -f board/esp32s3-builtin.cfg